Type as Image

 Alphabet Book

-A series of experimental, rapidly-created letterforms created by hand using paper, cell phone camera, scanners, and found materials from your environment resulting in a collaborative book made using the RISO printer and bound with an elastic band.
+A series of experimental, rapidly-created letterforms created by hand using paper, cell phone camera, scanners, as well as found materials from your environment resulting in a collaborative class book made using the RISO printer and bound with an elastic band.

 Project Description